Austin Drawing Office

-The Amalgamated Drawing Office was the design and engineering department of the British Motor Corporation.
-From the early 1950s, the resulting projects of the office were known by the initials ADO.
+The Austin Drawing Office (abbreviated to ADO) was the primary research and development office of the British Motor Corporation (BMC), and subsequently that of the Austin-Morris division of British Leyland (BL).

+From the early 1950s, the projects of the office were known by the initials ADO.
 The numbers were assigned to vehicle and engineering projects, some resulting in production models.
-The ADO numbering system continued well beyond BMC's absorption into British Leyland, who continued to use the convention (not, however on any former Leyland Motors marques such as Rover or Triumph) until the late 1970s.
+The ADO numbering system continued well beyond BMC's absorption into BL, who continued to use the convention (not, however on any former Leyland Motors marques such as Rover or Triumph) until the late 1970s.
+Various other conventions were used in other BL divisions and subsidiaries, and subsequently through the conglomerate's various restructurings and reorganisations, all the way through to its final incarnations as the Rover Group and MG Rover Group - this article attempts to explain all of these.

-Contrary to popular belief, ADO does not stand for Austin Drawing Office, the "amalgamation" referring back to the merger of Austin and Morris to form BMC in 1952.
+Contrary to popular belief, ADO does not stand for Amalgamated Drawing Office, the "austin" referring back to the Longbridge design office prior to the merger of Austin and Morris in 1952 to form the British Motor Corporation.

 XC project codes

 The XC codes (eXperimental Car) were applied to projects headed by Alec Issagonis at Longbridge.
 All except XC9000 became production models.